-With the right note-taking app, you’ll leave every meeting with the next steps and remain confident in your game plan.
-And to help you navigate all of the options on the market, here are our favorite picks for the best note-taking apps that your team can start using today.
+With the right note taking apps, you’ll leave every meeting with the next steps and remain confident in your game plan.
+And to help you navigate all of the options on the market, here are our favorite picks for the best note taking apps your team can start using today.

 1. Hive Notes

 If you’re a Hive user, Hive Notes is a great way to integrate your meetings with your to-do list, bringing your traditional meeting notes to a whole new level.
 In Hive Notes, you can actually connect a note to a meeting on your Google or Outlook calendar, assign meeting attendees next steps, and easily share the meeting note with everyone – whether they attended the meeting or not – after the event is over.
 It’s one of the best note taking apps on the market.

 Since Hive Notes syncs up with your calendar, it’ll also send you a reminder in Hive five minutes before your meeting starts prompting you to take notes.
 If the meeting is recurring, Hive also offers a “notebook” style set-up where you can add multiple entries to the same note.
 During the meeting, use Hive Notes to collaborate in real-time, Google-doc style, so multiple people can add comments at once.